nystudio107/seomatic/README.md

 Some things to do, and ideas for potential features:

 * [bug] Get the Template Metas implemented with full `locale` support, so the settings can all be per-locale based
-* [bug] The variable names show up instead of text in the Admin CP if the Admin CP isn't in English
-* [bug] Enforce *required fields on the various settings pages in the Admin CP
+* [bug] Enforce *required fields on the various settings pages in the Admin CP by doing proper validation
 * [bug] The `foundingDate` fields probably should be dateTimeField types on the Settings pages
 * [feature] Helper functions for GetFullAddress and GetCopyrightString (?)
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)